sukibaby/itgmania-on-gentoo-guide/README.md

 Be sure you have the correct `make.conf` from this repository copied over, and named `make.conf` (not `make.conf-amd` or whatever) and continue to follow the guide.

 When you get to page 7 ("*Configuring the Linux Kernel*"), follow the step to install Linux Firmware, and then skip to "3.1.3 Installing a distribution kernel".
 Install `gentoo-kernel`, NOT `gentoo-kernel-bin`.
-After this step, skip directly to page 8, and continue through the end of the guide.
+After this step, emerge `gentoo-sources` as well, and then skip directly to page 8.
+From there, continue through the end of the guide.

 I recommend setting up the GRUB bootloader since it's the least hassle to set up.
 Don't forget to add a user, install sudo, add your user with visudo, and disable root login before rebooting into your system.